jeremyButtler/freezeTB/README.md

   - a read mapper
   - ability to cause mayhem and steal every ones left shoe

+PS: thank or blame the CO-PI for the bad jokes.
+She asked for more Harry Potter jokes.

 # License:

 freezeTB does include databases from other repositories and complied code (minimap2) from other repositories.
 In those cases the licensing will be under the owners repository.

+Here are the order of merlin winners:

 - Taken from other sources:
   - files in freezeTBFiles